chrisfalter/DataScience/NLP/NaiveBayes/README.md

 Since the location candidates of future tweet datasets is unknown, the TweetClassifier uses two feature generation strategies: a hard-coded one based on the original set of 12 locations, and a dynamic one.
 Both strategies are used, and the one which has the most accurate results is used to write the output.
 The dynamic feature generation strategy improves the accuracy on the test data from ~64% to ~67%.

+#### Hand-Coded Algorithm
+While several Python modules such as scikit-learn offer Naive Bayes implementations, I coded the implementation myself because that's what graduate students do when they want to demonstrate their mastery of a concept!

 ### Instructions for Running the Code
 Download the Python and txt files from this directory.
 Your command-line should include arguments for 3 paths: